rawdaGastan/docker2fl/README.md

           name of the docker image to be converted to flist -s, --store <STORE>
           store url for rfs in the format [xx-xx=]<url>. the range xx-xx is optional and used for sharding. the URL is per store type, please check docs for more information
-  -d, --docker-directory <DOCKER_DIRECTORY>
-          docker directory to implement all docker work in it (exporting docker image and extracting it). this directory is used as the rfs target directory to upload
   -h, --help
           Print help
   -V, --version